ralf-br/ng-harvest-jira-sync/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 - (!) no e2e tests implemented so far

-See if travis-ci still works